Disentangling generalization and memorization in large language models using chess: Methodology

 \textbf{Move evaluation.} To quantify the quality of model-recommended moves, we employ the \gls{acr:cpl}, a standard measure of decision regret in the chess domain.
-Unlike other metrics like Win/Loss/Draw Probability, CPL provides meaningful signal on move quality, even in imbalanced positions.
+Unlike other metrics like Win/Loss/Draw Probability, the CPL provides a meaningful signal on move quality, even in imbalanced positions.
 The \gls{acr:cpl} measures the positional value lost through a move.
 A centipawn corresponds to one hundredth of a pawn's nominal value, providing a more granular measure of move quality than other established metrics like win probability.
-Formally, for a position evaluated by a chess engine before and after a candidate move, we define

-where $\text{eval}_{\text{b}}$ and $\text{eval}_{\text{a}}$ denote the evaluations from the moving player's perspective before and after executing the selected move.
+Formally, for a position evaluated by a chess engine before and after a candidate move, we define $\ell_{\text{CPL}} = \min ( \max\!\left(0,\, \text{eval}_{\text{b}} - \text{eval}_{\text{a}}\right), 1{,}000 )$, where $\text{eval}_{\text{b}}$ and $\text{eval}_{\text{a}}$ denote the evaluations from the moving player's perspective before and after executing the selected move.
 Lower values of $\ell_{\text{CPL}}$ indicate stronger play, while higher values reflect increasing positional deterioration.
+By definition, the best move in each position has $\ell_{\text{CPL}} = 0$.
 As a broad empirical guideline, $\ell_{\text{CPL}} < 10$ signifies moves effectively on par with the engines recommended move, $10 \leq \ell_{\text{CPL}} < 50$ corresponds to minor inaccuracies, $50 \leq \ell_{\text{CPL}} < 100$ to noticeable mistakes, and $\ell_{\text{CPL}} \gg 100$ to blunders that substantially reduce winning chances.
-We acknowledge that CPL is a heuristic metric whose practical implication varies by position type; however, averaged over a large corpus, it serves as a robust proxy for systematic alignment with computational constraints (see Appendix~\ref{sec:limitations}).
+We acknowledge that CPL is a heuristic metric; however, averaged over a large corpus, it serves as a robust proxy for systematic alignment with superhuman chess engines (see Appendix~\ref{sec:limitations}).
 In addition to positional quality, we also track the frequency of \emph{illegal moves}, i.e., moves that violate the rules of chess.
-The proportion of illegal moves per model and condition serves as a direct indicator of syntactic reasoning capabilities---the ability to strictly adhere to formal constraints in novel contexts.
+The proportion of illegal moves serves as a direct indicator of reasoning capabilities---the ability to strictly adhere to formal constraints.
 According to the rules, playing an illegal move results in instant loss, hence it is scored equally to losing through checkmate, $\ell_{\text{CPL}} = 1{,}000$.
 We conducted all evaluations using Stockfish~17.1 at search depth~30~\citep{stockfish}, which provides a robust trade-off between computational cost and evaluation reliability.